gkorpal/gkorpal.github.io/_quantum/isogeny.md

 citation:
 ---

-Isogeny-based cryptography is a kind of elliptic-curve cryptography, whose security relies on (various incarnations of) the problem of finding an explicit isogeny between two given isogenous elliptic curves over a finite field $$\mathbb F_q$$.
+Isogeny-based cryptography is a kind of elliptic-curve cryptography, whose security relies on (various incarnations of) the problem of finding an explicit isogeny between two given isogenous supersingular elliptic curves over a finite field $$\mathbb F_q$$.
 Currently, quantum computers do not seem to make the isogeny-finding problem substantially easier.
 This contrasts with the standard discrete-logarithm based elliptic-curve cryptography which is not quantum-safe due to polynomial-time quantum algorithm by [P. W. Shor](https://doi.org/10.1109/SFCS.1994.365700) from 1997.

 Now let's look at some of the popular examples.
 ## Supersingular isogeny Diffie–Hellman (SIDH)